tahoma2d/tahoma2d_docs/source/drawing_animation_levels.rst

 Fixed
 '''''

-The *Fixed* Onion Skin mode displays the selected frame independently from the current frame.|br|
+The *Fixed* Onion Skin mode displays the selected frame independently from the current frame.

-For instance, in the Xsheet/Tmeline, you can mark frame 5 as a *fixed* onion skin, and every time you change the current frame, the drawing (explicitly or implicitly) exposed at frame 5 will be displayed in Onion Skin mode.|br|
+For instance, in the Xsheet/Tmeline, you can mark frame 5 as a *fixed* onion skin, and every time you change the current frame, the drawing (explicitly or implicitly) exposed at frame 5 will be displayed in Onion Skin mode.

 In the Level Strip, you can mark the drawing 3 of the level as *fixed* onion skin, and every time you change the current drawing, drawing 3 will be displayed in Onion Skin mode.

 The way drawings are displayed in Onion Skin mode can be customized in the Preferences dialog.
 It's possible to define the **Paper Thickness**; to set an independent color correction applied to previous and following drawings; and to **Display Lines Only** for Vector and Smart Raster levels.